avidal/fastlike/README.md

 - `-v` - Verbosity level (0, 1, 2)
 - `-backend` or `-b` - Backend addresses (use empty name for catch-all backend)
 - `-dictionary` or `-d` - Dictionary files for key-value lookups (JSON format with string values)
+- `-reload` - Enable SIGHUP handler for hot-reloading the WASM module

 ### Multiple Backends